4an70m/lightning-dml/README.md

 Performs a single DML operation of inserting a record or list of records in the database, enforcing CRUD and FLS.
 New Ids are returned as a part of the response.
 If an object is not available for the user `!isAccessible() || !isCreateable()`, an exception is thrown.
 If a field is not available for the user - it is removed from the insert operation.
-If the operations fails somehow, the whole transactions is safePoint-guaranteed to be fully aborted.
+If the operations fails somehow, the whole transactions is safepoint-guaranteed to be fully aborted.

 ___Method's signature:___
 `dml.insert({object|object[]} sobjects, {boolean} isAllOrNothing = true)`